quietboil/sibyl/README.md

 ### Environment

-The OCI environment handle must be created before any other OCI function can be called.
-While there can be many environments - for example, one can create an environment per connection - usually one is enought.
-Sibyl initializes it to be the most compatible with Rust requirements - thread-safe using UTF8 character encoding.
+An OCI environment handle must be created before any other OCI function can be called.
+While there can be many environments - for example, they might be configured to have different languages and territories - usually one is sufficient.
+Sibyl initializes it to be the most compatible with Rust requirements - thread-safe using UTF8 (AL32UTF8) character encoding.
 That single environment handle can be created in `main` and then passed around:

 ```rust
 fn main() {